 Paul Kriwaczek nació en Viena en 1937.
 Ha sido escritor, productor y director de la BBC durante veinticinco años y delegado de Central Asia Affairs en el servicio internacional de la BBC.
 Habla ocho lenguas incluyendo farsi, pashto, urdu, hindi y nepalí.

-Recibe novedades de PAUL KRIWACZEK directamente en tu email
+Recibe novedades de Paul Kriwaczek directamente en tu email

 In Babylon, Paul Kriwaczek tells the story of ancient Mesopotamia from the earliest settlements around 5400 BC, to the eclipse of Babylon by the Persians in the sixth century BC.
 He chronicles the rise and fall of dynastic power during this period; he examines its numerous material, social and cultural innovations and inventions: The wheel, civil, engineering, building bricks, the centralized state, the division of labour, organised religion, sculpture, education, mathematics, law and monumental building.
 At the heart of Kriwaczeks magisterial account, though, is the glory of Babylon - gateway to the gods - which rose to glorious prominence under the Amorite king Hammurabi, who unified Babylonia between 1800 and 1750 BC.
 While Babylonian power would rise and fall over the ensuing centuries, it retained its importance as a cultural, religious and political centre until its fall to Cyrus the Great of Persia in 539 BC.